Consumer Metrics Institute

 What kind of purchase interest is tracked?

 The Consumer Leading Indicators track consumer interest in major discretionary purchases.
 These typically include such items as automobiles, housing, vacations, durable household goods and investments.
-Not included would be expenditures that are more or less automatic, relatively minor and/or non-discretionary, such as groceries, fuel or utilities.
+Not included would be expenditures that are more or less automatic and/or non-discretionary, such as groceries, fuel or utilities.

 What do the index values represent?